Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Discussion

 Our analysis also focused narrowly on logistic regression methods.
 We did not compare logistic regression with other machine learning algorithms because doing so would have expanded the scope of the study considerably.
 Song et al. \citep{Song2021}, who reviewed 24 studies comparing logistic regression with various machine learning methods for predicting acute kidney injury, found broadly similar performance between the two approaches, though there was greater variability among machine learning methods.
 Additionally, Sur and Cand\`{e}s \citep{SurCandes2019} showed that standard large-sample theory for significance testing in logistic regression breaks down when the number of variables is large, even if it remains smaller than the sample size.
 They proposed an alternative asymptotic framework.
 It would be valuable to examine how the methods evaluated here behave under those high-dimensional conditions.

-Finally, our comparison addressed model uncertainty arising from uncertainty about which variables to include, but not other forms of model uncertainty such as nonlinear effects, variable interactions, or alternative link functions like the complementary log-log function.
+Finally, our comparison addressed model uncertainty arising from uncertainty about which variables to include, but not other forms of model uncertainty such as alternative link functions like the complementary log-log function.
 Extending the present framework to these settings would provide a more complete picture of model uncertainty in generalized linear models.
 Likewise, future work could explore the impact of different model space priors.
-In this study, we used a truncated beta-binomial(1,1) prior that assigns equal probability across model sizes up to $n - 2$.
-However, alternative priors that more strongly penalize model complexity or encode prior information about sparsity could lead to different conclusions.
+In this study, we used a truncated beta-binomial (1,1) prior that assigns equal probability across model sizes up to $n - 2$.
+This choice of model space prior may partly explain the observed tendency toward larger posterior expected model sizes observed for some BAS methods in low-dimensional datasets.
+Therefore, alternative priors that more strongly penalize model complexity or encode prior information about sparsity could lead to different conclusions.
+Finally, it should be noted that the performance differences between BIC.BMA and BIC.BAS partly reflect differences in their model space priors and search algorithms.

+Note that, while the datasets in our study are based on real data, the actual observations are simulated from a model in the set of all possible models being considered.
+Thus the study is in the context of the M-closed framework \cite{BernardoSmith1994}.
+One implication is that the generating model is linear in a set of considered predictors.
+This is more general than one might think, however.
+For example, nonlinear effects can be included in the framework by including regressors that are nonlinear transformations of regressors or interactions.

 In summary, our study provides a comprehensive, preregistered, empirical comparison of 28 established methods for variable selection and inference under model uncertainty in logistic regression.
 The EB-local prior was the most robust method across separation and non-separation conditions, offering a balance of accuracy, stability, and computational efficiency.
-Penalized methods, such as SCAD and MCP, are strong alternatives when separation is likely and quantifying model uncertainty is deemed unnecessary.
+Penalized methods, such as LASSO, SCAD and MCP, are strong alternatives when separation is likely and quantifying model uncertainty is deemed unnecessary.
 Together, these findings and the preregistered, data-based design of the study demonstrate the feasibility of transparent, reproducible simulation studies in statistical methodology.